 At the end of the day, Myanmar is a developing country.
 Being fine with everything that comes with that is key.

 Myanmar is a strange case.
+It can be safe if you come prepared and at the right time.
 Its military, the Tatmadaw, are fighting against and oppressing ethnic groups all over the country.
 There’s practically a genocide happening against the Rohingya people, which has been widely condemned across the globe.

 The biggest issue is coming to grips with the politics and current events of Myanmar.
 It may feel weird to be in a country where so much conflict is going on, but you can overcome this dilemma by giving back to local people.
 By staying in guesthouses, hiring guides, and working with communities, you can help out in a small way.
 And that makes it worth it.